 Or more appropriately, the fun is hit by a 16 wheeler repeatedly.

-It’s a tough scene to watch when your an animal lover.
+It’s a tough scene to watch when you’re an animal lover.
 Even if you do know marsupials overrun the Outback the same way deer populate the Mitten State.
 A little later you have to sit through our antagonist Mitch blowing the brains out of our hero’s saviors, a nice old couple that just wanted to be helpful.
 Killing off old people in horror movies is just wrong, to the same statue of killing the family pet.
 Unless you’re Stephen King, then it’s okay.

 Overall, Wolf Creek 2 is a tough movie to stomach if you can’t stand watching road kill and the elderly shot at.
-But I mean there are a few moments of gold comedy that makes you really reevaluate your likes and dislikes about film.
+But I mean there are a few moments of gold comedy that makes you really reevaluate your likes and dislikes about the film.
 One thing is for sure, I will not be backpacking in the Outback or traveling to Wolfe Creek anytime soon.